asibahi/asibahi.github.io/content/thoughts/DRAFT - The Hanging Gardens Problem/index.md

             min_card = c
         }

-        if min_card == 2 do break // no point in looking further in this case.
+        if min_card == 2 do break // no point in looking further
     }

     // loop over the set flags randomly and collapse to the first match.